DataverseLabs/pyinterpolate/README.md

 Tests and contribution
 ------------------------

 All tests are grouped in `test` directory.
 To run them you must have installed `unittest` package.
-More about test and contribution are here: [CONTRIBUTION.md](https://github.com/szymon-datalions/pyinterpolate/blob/master/CONTRIBUTION.md)
+More about test and contribution is here: [CONTRIBUTION.md](https://github.com/szymon-datalions/pyinterpolate/blob/master/CONTRIBUTION.md)